core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 |                 Dst: C_ADDR:C_PORT |                      |         |
 |                                    |                      |         |
 ~~~~~~~~~~~
 {: #workflow-example-reverse-1 title="Workflow Example with a Reverse-Proxy Standing in for Both the Whole Group of Servers and Each Individual Server.
-This Requires the Proxy to Have Only One Pair (IP Address, Port Number)."}
+This Configuration Requires the Proxy to Have Only One Pair (IP Address, Port Number)"}

 ## Example 2  ## {#sec-reverse-proxies-examples-ex2}

 The example shown in {{workflow-example-reverse-2}} considers a reverse-proxy that stands in for both the whole group of servers {S1,S2} and for each of those servers Sx.
 The client C may not have a way to reach the servers directly (e.g., P is acting as a firewall).

-After the client C has received two responses to its group request sent via the proxy, it selects one server (S1) and requests at a later time the same resource from it in unicast, again via the proxy.
+After the client C has received two responses to its group request sent via the proxy, it selects one server (S1) and sends a new request again via the proxy, intended only for that server and targeting the same resource /r in unicast.

 In particular:

 * When receiving a request addressed to the unicast address P_ADDR and port number P_PORT, the proxy forwards the request towards the CoAP group at G_ADDR:G_PORT leaving the URI path unchanged.

 * The address Dx_ADDR and port number Dx_PORT are also used by the proxy, which forwards an incoming request to that address towards the server at Sx_ADDR:Sx_PORT.
-The different Dx_ADDR are effectively "proxy IP addresses" used to provide access to the servers.
+The different addresses Dx_ADDR are effectively "proxy IP addresses" used to provide access to the servers.

-Note that this type of reverse-proxy implementation requires the proxy to use (potentially) a large number of distinct IP addresses, hence it is not very scalable.
-Instead, the type of reverse-proxy shown in the example in {{sec-reverse-proxies-examples-ex1}} uses only one IPv6 unicast address to provide access to all servers and all CoAP groups.
+Note that this type of reverse-proxy implementation requires the proxy to use a (potentially) large number of distinct IP addresses, hence it is not very scalable.
+Instead, the type of reverse-proxy shown in the example in {{sec-reverse-proxies-examples-ex1}} uses only one IPv6 unicast address to provide access to all servers and all CoAP groups that the proxy supports.

 ~~~~~~~~~~~ aasvg
 C                                   P                      S1        S2